Victorian Railways E type carriage: The Steel Overland, the Standard Gauge and the Blue & Gold (1949-1980)

+Impacts of the Standard Gauge

-With the 1962 completion of the new standard gauge line from Wodonga to Melbourne, a large portion of the S and Z fleet of steel carriages were lost to the new services on that line and the VR realised that this would create a shortfall of air conditioned rollingstock on the broad gauge.
+With the 1962 completion of the new standard gauge line from Wodonga to Melbourne, a large portion of the S and Z fleet of steel carriages were lost to the new services on that line and the VR realised that this would create a shortfall of air conditioned rolling stock on the broad gauge.
 In a proactive move in 1961, Kiewa and Moyne were altered to 1 & 2BG, receiving saloon-style seating where their restaurant fittings had been but retaining the three original compartments at one end.
 1BG was noted exclusively on Yarram trains from 1971 until 1986, when it was withdrawn, although its traffic history before this period is not known.

-As broad gauge steel cars were converted to standard gauge, they received Commonwealth bogies, and their old bogies cascaded to E type carriages.
-Cars fitted with four-wheel bogies were 1 to 4, 11, 13, 17 to 19, 23 to 25, 28, 30, 35, 36, 38 AE; 4, 19, 31, 34 BE; in addition to Kiewa, Moyne, Taggerty, 15, & 33 to 37CE as noted above.
+As broad gauge steel cars were converted to standard gauge they received Commonwealth bogies, and their old bogies cascaded to E type carriages.
+Cars fitted with four-wheel bogies were 1 to 4, 11, 13, 17 to 19, 23 to 25, 28, 30, 35, 36, 38 AE; 4, 19, 31, 34 BE; in addition to Kiewa/1BG, Moyne/2BG, Taggerty, 15, & 33 to 37CE as noted above.

-Also around this time, the four air conditioned AE cars (36, 1, 3, 12) were renumbered to 49 to 52BE respectively; the air-conditioned fleet of E type carriages now comprising 4, 19, 31, 34, 49, 50, 51, 52 BE; 1, 2 BG; Sleepers 1 to 4, and Taggerty.
+Also around this time, the four air conditioned AE cars (36, 1, 3, 12) were renumbered to 49 to 52BE respectively; the air-conditioned fleet of E type carriages now comprising 4, 19, 31, 34, 49-52 BE; 1-2 BG; Sleepers No.1-4, and Taggerty.

 In 1962, 35CE was converted to standard gauge and re-coded to 1VHE (No.1, Victorian, Guard's Van, E type respectively), and it was used as a spare van for standard gauge services until 1969 when it was converted back to broad gauge.
 At this time it regained its original identity of 35CE.
-This is the only E type carriage to ever have served on a gauge other than broad.
+This is the only E type carriage to ever have served on a gauge other than broad, until the preservation era (see Commonwealth Railways' OWB144 below).

+Post-Standard Gauge alterations

 In 1966 30CE among others had new windows with rubber surrounds fitted and the sliding doors to the guards' compartments at each end were replaced with outward-swinging doors.
 Although 30CE was not the only van to undergo this alteration, it is not known how many other vans were altered in the same way.